Ol' Man River Alive and Well?

 "The Natchez" paddleboat on the Mississippi River at the river's crescent as viewed from New Orleans' Bywater neighborhood.
 This is where a sharp, C-shaped curve of the river is located, which slows the river flow and creates the siltation or high ground upon which the Vieux Carré (French Quarter) was built back in pre-Colonial days.
 That's why New Orleans is known as "the Crescent City."

-Editor's Note: Please click the "News & Views" button (at the top of this page) for more original stories, videos and photos of New Orleans; "Music & Art" links to VCTimes' "YouTube" channel with 400 original videos posted of musicians, artists & poets in the French Quarter and nearby neighborhoods.
+Editor's Note: click "News & Views" for local stories, videos and photos of New Orleans; "Music & Art" links to the Times' YouTube channel featuring hundreds of local musicians, artists & poets from the French Quarter and nearby neighborhoods.

-The "Editorials" button links to my personal comments on discussions by C-Span, NPR, PBS, etc., via Twitter (Join In!)
+"Editorials" links to editor-publisher Thomas Balzac's comments on discussions by C-Span, NPR, PBS, etc., via Twitter (Join In!)
 There's also a developing "Children's Page" and stay tuned for "jazz music" and "astronomy" pages.
 This site is (obviously) under development and any suggestions are welcome.
-Thanks!
+Thanks! ~Thomas Balzac

 Song to Remember a Little Bird